The Human Truth Foundation

 q=188.

-Belarus comes 83rd in the world with regard to its responsibility towards the environment.
-This rank is derived from 6 data sets.
-Belarus does the best in how quickly it ratified the 1993 Convention on Biological Diversity.
-It does better than average for its forested percent change 1990-201536 and in its environmental performance37 (but low for Europe).
-But, there's bad news too.
-Belarus does worse than average for energy to GDP efficiency38, the rate of rational beliefs on the environment in the population39 and in annual meat consumption per person40.
+Belarus is positioned 83rd in the world with regard to its responsibility towards the environment.
+This rank is calculated from 6 data sets.
+Belarus does the best when it comes to how quickly it ratified the 1993 Convention on Biological Diversity.
+It does better than average in its environmental performance37 (but low for Europe) and in its forested percent change 2000-202038.
+But, things could still be better.
+Belarus does worse than average in energy to GDP efficiency39, the rate of rational beliefs on the environment in the population40 and in reducing annual meat consumption per person41.

 Higher is better